 Making Your Booking

 To make a booking you must complete our Booking Form.
 This must be signed by the first named person on the booking (“Group Leader”) The Group Leader must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking and by their parent or guardian for all members who are under 18 when the booking is made.
+The group leader will act in loco parentis, "in the place of a parent" i.e. take the legal responsibility of a person or organization taking on some of the functions and responsibilities of a parent whilst on tour.
 By signing the booking form, the Group Leader confirms that he/she is so authorised.
 The Group Leader is responsible for making all payments due to us.
 The Group Leader must be at least 18 when the booking is made.

 The completed signed booking form must then be sent to us together with the payments referred to in the clause “Payment” below.